 Skip to contents

-This function assesses Accuracy Parity, a fairness criterion that evaluates whether the overall accuracy of a predictive model is consistent across different groups.
+This function assesses Accuracy Parity, a fairness criterion that evaluates whether the overall accuracy of a predictive model is consistent across two groups defined by a binary protected attribute.

 Usage